ss3sim/ss3sim/inst/ms/README.md

-To contribute, you have a number of options in order of decreasing complexity for you but increasing complexity for me:
+To contribute, you have a number of options:

 1. [Fork this repository](https://help.github.com/articles/fork-a-repo), make
    your edits to `ss3sim-ms.md`, and submit a pull request on GitHub.